blab/cartography/docs/index.md

 Closely related clades still tended to tightly cluster in MDS, UMAP, and, to a lesser extent, t-SNE.
 In all four embeddings, clades that were genetically and evolutionarily divergent from the other clades were incredibly distant in embedding space.
-For example, the clade c2 (red) and the other clades are incredibly distant in UMAP and t-SNE, and all the other clades cluster much closer together. in MDS, however, clade c2 (red) is not placed at a large distace from the other clades, which is surprising considering the MDS embedding for Influenza.
+For example, the clade c2 (red) and the other clades are incredibly distant in UMAP and t-SNE, and all the other clades cluster much closer together. in MDS, however, clade c2 (red) is not placed at a large distance from the other clades, which is surprising considering the MDS embedding for Influenza.
 The clade c5 (yellow) and its most related clade c7 (pink) clustered tightly in all embeddings.
 Clade c4 (green) was somewhat arbitrarily split into two clusters in the UMAP embedding.
 According to the phylogenetic tree, there is no internal node split between the two clusters in clade c4, which is not the expectation for UMAP.